Mattonesss/flxdebug/README.md

 > **Other Note:** FlxDebug it's still in work in progress :)

-To download FlxDebug you can use the stable version and the git version, i suggested the stable, to do it you need to do 'haxelib install flxdebug' or 'haxelib git https://github.com/Mattonesss/flxdebug/' and on the project.xml add '<haxelib name="flxdebug" />'
+To download FlxDebug you can use the stable version and the git version, i suggested the stable, to do it you need to do 'haxelib install flxdebug' or 'haxelib git https://github.com/Mattonesss/flxdebug/' and on the project.xml add <haxelib name="flxdebug" />

 ---